Older Adult & Caregiver Resource & Referral Services and Retirement Housing for Independent Older Adults

 Check out the EVENTS AND PROGRAMS section to see what's on the schedule!
 Our programs are listed in CAPITAL LETTERS.
 We list other professional and community programs in lower case.

 Webinars are great tools for our educational needs, but we do not offer our programs on the web.

 Do you have suggestions for programs?
 Let us know!
 We want to provide the information that YOU need.
 Whether you are a consumer looking for information or a professional that needs CE credit, we can help!

 We offer information you can take with you (brochures, tip sheets, booklets).
 We have limited books and DVDs that you can borrow.
 Let us help you with your caregiving questions!

 Our Quick Links section offers links to helpful websites.

 We provide information on aging and caregiving without regard to location.
 All who are interested are encouraged to attend our personal enrichment programs.
-Workshops are offered with continuing education credit for social workers and nurses.
+Workshops are offered with continuing education credit for WV social workers.

 We'd be happy to tell you about our community!
-Contact us for information!
+Contact our Executive Director George Dakovic for information!